WHAT ARE CARDIAC RISK FACTORS?

 Note there are insurance companies that refuse to pay for cardiac risk factor testing on the basis that it is "experimental" or "investigational."

-C Reactive Protein (CRP): This is a marker for inflammation.
+C Reactive Protein (CRP): This is a protein found in the blood and the marker for inflammation.
 Usually it is used to assess inflammation in response to an infection.
-Many labs use a highly sensitive CRP that is useful in predicting a heart attack, vascular disease or stroke.
+Many labs use a highly sensitive CRP (hs-CRP) that is useful in predicting a heart attack, vascular disease or stroke.
 The best treatment for a high CRP level has not yet been defined, although exercise, niacin, smoking cessation, the use of statin drugs, and weight loss all appear to improve CRP.

 Homocysteine: Homocysteine is an amino acid that is normally found in small amounts in the blood.
 Higher levels are associated with increased risk of heart attack and other vascular diseases.
 Homocysteine levels may be high due to a deficiency of folic acid or Vitamin B12, due to heredity, older age, kidney disease, or certain medications.
 Men tend to have higher levels.